 In re Fannie Mae 2008 Sec.
 Litigation, No. 08-cv-07831 (PAC) (S.D.N.Y.)
 Representing co-lead plaintiff Massachusetts Pension Reserves Investment Management Board, the firm resolved claims for $170 million alleging that Fannie Mae failed to disclose (i) growing exposure to high-risk mortgages as well as (ii) problems with the company's risk controls, both of which led to federal conservatorship in 2008.

-Antitrust Litigation Berman Tabacco's antitrust practice has a national reputation for prosecuting class actions that involve anticompetitive conduct and conspiracies to fix or maintain prices.
+Berman Tabacco's antitrust practice also has a national reputation for prosecuting class actions that involve anticompetitive conduct and conspiracies to fix or maintain prices.
 Over the years, the firm has played a major role in the prosecution of numerous landmark antitrust cases and has been at the forefront of some of the largest antitrust settlements—recovering over a billion dollars for class members and changing business practices of defendant companies.
 The following are examples of the antitrust group's recent efforts:

 In re Lithium Ion Batteries Antitrust Litigation, No. 13-md-02420-YGR (N.D.
 Cal.)
 Berman Tabacco was co-lead counsel for the class of direct purchasers of lithium-ion rechargeable batteries in a class action alleging that defendant manufacturers participated in a conspiracy in violation of federal antitrust laws to fix the prices of lithium-ion rechargeable batteries (which are commonly used in devices such as notebook computers, cell phones, and digital cameras).
-The firm successfully negotiated settlements totaling $139.3 million, which were approved in May 2018.
+The firm successfully negotiated settlements totaling $139.3 million, which was approved in May 2018.